ConnectBox/wifi-test-framework/reports/antenna.md

 ## Experiment 2: 14 clients (360p)

 Throughput starts to drop for the internal antenna device at 13 or 14 clients (it can maintain full throughput for 12 clients).
-This is 75% (13/17) of the throughput of the device with the external antenna, which is higher than the
+This is 75% (13/17) of the throughput of the device with the external antenna.

 ### Pilot 1 (external antenna)